Back pain is one of the most common complaints from tall people.

-Although their vertebrae may have a larger size, they do not necessarily have a proportional increase in width.
-Because of this, it makes it difficult for core muscles to fight off the effect of long levers and limbs and causes back problems.
+Although their vertebrae may have a larger size, they don’t necessarily have a proportional increase in width.
+Because of this, it makes it difficult for core muscles to fight off the effect of long levers and limbs, and causes back problems.

 They say that the world was designed for short people.
 Cars, chairs, seats, sofas, entrances, doors, you name it – they’re all designed for people with average heights.

-Because of this, tall people tend to hunch over their computers or find themselves seated in an uncomfortable postion for long hours.
-This usually happens when they sit on chairs that are not designed for their height and don’t allow them to stretch their legs and relax comfortably, leading to a dysfunctional body posture.
+Because of this, tall people tend to hunch over their computers or find themselves seated in an uncomfortable position for long hours.
+This usually happens when they sit on chairs that aren’t designed for their height, and don’t allow them to stretch their legs and relax comfortably, leading to a dysfunctional body posture.

 It’s important to maintain a correct posture while performing any activity.
 As a tall person, you should ensure that your work, seating, and driving spaces are all customized based on your height to avoid slouching and straining muscles.